 Aluminium and black powder coated aluminium ring.
 Vintage condition.
+(We have 5 additional items ON HOLD)

 The B-1198 was designed by Raak's ingenious team in the late 60s, an elegant pendant with slick features, typical for all Raak products.